The short answer

 Architecture

-Source: white paper v5.5, awaiting audit confirmation.
+Source: white paper v3.7, awaiting audit confirmation.

 Architecture

-Kima Network embedded as the settlement layer
+Kima Network fully merged as the settlement layer

-Source: white paper v5.5 + Kima/Aeredium AMA.
+Source: white paper v3.7 + Kima/Aeredium AMA.

 Confirmed